openqasm/openqasm/source/language/openpulse.rst

 - An array of complex samples which define the points for the waveform envelope
 - An abstract mathematical function representing a waveform.
-This will later be materialized into a list of complex samples, either by the compiler or the hardware using the parameters provided to the pulse template.
+This will later be materialized into a list of complex samples, either by the compiler or the hardware using the parameters provided to the ``extern`` defined pulse template.

-A value of type ``waveform`` is retrieved by explicitly constructing the complex samples or by calling one of the built-in waveform template functions.
-The latter are initialized by assigning a ``waveform`` to the result of a function call.
-Note that each of these extern functions takes a type ``length`` as a first argument, since waveforms need to have a definite length.
-Using the hardware dependent ``dt`` unit is recommended for this length, since the compiler may need to down-sample a higher precision waveform to physically realize it.
+A value of type ``waveform`` may be defined either by explicitly constructing the complex samples or by calling one of the waveform template functions provided by the target device.
+Note that each of these extern functions takes a type ``length`` as a first argument, since waveforms must have a definite length.
+Using the hardware dependent ``dt`` unit is recommended for this length, since otherwise the compiler may need to down-sample a higher precision waveform to physically realize it.

 .. code-block:: javascript